alwint3r/reverse-zig-espressif-bootstrap/README.md

 cmake --build build --target install
 ```

-Bootstrapping for different machine and adding experimental LLVM target (like Xtensa) is different kind of beast, though.
+Bootstrapping for different machine architectures and adding experimental LLVM target support (like Xtensa) is much more complex, as detailed in the following sections.

-### Bootstrapping for Different Machine
+## Bootstrapping for Different Machine Architectures

-Using zig-bootstrap repo involves different kind of activity, here's the summary:
+When building Zig for a different architecture (like adding Xtensa support for ESP32), we need to go through a multi-stage bootstrap process.
+This is more complex than a standard build and involves:

-1. Build the LLVM project including LLVM backend, LLD, and Clang with few features turned off using the system's C and C++ compiler.
+1. Building LLVM (including backend, LLD, and Clang) with the host compiler
-2. Build the Zig cross compiler with the previously built LLVM using the system's C and C++ compiler.
+2. Building a host Zig compiler with that LLVM
-3. Build the zlib and zstd for the target machine using Zig cross compiler.
-4. Rebuild the LLVM using Zig cross compiler for the target machine.
+3. Using that Zig compiler to cross-compile dependencies (zlib, zstd) for the target architecture
+4. Using the cross-compiler to build LLVM again, but targeting the destination architecture
-5. Rebuild the Zig using the rebuilt LLVM and the Zig cross compiler in the previous step for the target machine.
+5. Finally building the full Zig toolchain for the target architecture

-You can confirm this by looking at the shell script (`build`) in the [ziglang/zig-bootstrap](github.com/ziglang/zig-bootstrap) repo.
-The zig-bootstrap repo, both the upstream and the fork that includes Xtensa support, provides all dependencies source code locally (except CMake and the C and C++ compiler).
+The [ziglang/zig-bootstrap](https://github.com/ziglang/zig-bootstrap) repository handles this process with its build script.
+It includes all source dependencies locally (except for CMake and the C/C++ compiler), making the bootstrap process more manageable.
-This is convenient because we don't need to get and install all of those separately.

-At the end of the step, we'll have a working Zig toolchain for the target machine.
-Sounds good, right?
-Now here comes the part where I got hours of headaches.
+While this process works well for established architectures, adding support for experimental architectures like Xtensa presents additional challenges that aren't immediately obvious, as we'll see in the following sections.

 ### Journey: Building with Xtensa Support